 This Education program is designed to qualify students for private school teaching certification in Pennsylvania.
-Candidates for Pennsylvania private school certification must apply directly to the Bureau of School Leadership and Teacher Quality, Pennsylvania Department of Education.
+Candidates for Pennsylvania private school certification must apply directly through the Teacher Information Management System (TIMS) on the Pennnsylvania Department of Education website.
 Final eligibility for teacher certification will be determined by the Bureau of School Leadership and Teacher Quality.